Here’s the fact:

 Circle community access control

-1. Charge monthly or yearly subscriptions
+1. Set up monthly or yearly subscriptions

-3. Accept one-time payments
+3. Take one-time payments

 Circle space lockscreen